 Google Grace Hopper will be going online in 2022.
 With that, it will be joining Google’s other private subsea cables, e.g. Dunant (connecting the US and France), Curie (connecting the US and South America), and Equiano (connecting Europe and Africa).

-In order to build the subsea cable, Google has given the contract to SubCom, a telecommunications equipment company which was also behind the development of Dunant and Curie cables.
+In order to build the subsea cable, Google has given the contract to SubCom, a telecommunications equipment company that was also behind the development of Dunant and Curie cables.

 Google is hopeful that Grace Hopper will improve the connectivity and will allow the data to move faster with the help of its 16 fiber pairs (32 fibers).
 These fibers will not only make the data transferring faster but also set a new bandwidth record.